1938 World Snooker Championship: Final

+Davis had won the match at 31–23.
+Dead frames were played.

 Qualifying Tournament

 The two matches were played at Thurston's Hall immediately before the competition proper.
 Two players described as "unknowns" by Willie Smith played in the first match from 7 to 9 March; Herbert Holt from Blackpool and Charles Read from Salisbury.
 Read took an early 4–1 lead but Holt dominated thereafter, winning 16–10, the final score being 21–10.
 From 10 to 12 March, Holt then played Fred Davis to determine the winner of the qualifying event.
 Davis proved too strong for Holt, leading 9–1 after the first day and taking a winning 16–2 lead on the second day.
 The final score was 23–8.